mobify/ui-kit/README.md

 #### Symbol Naming

 As mentioned above, the symbols are named to be inline with the code components.
-However, there's more to that.
-There are states, variants, and modifiers you need to be aware of.
+However, there's more to it: individual components have states, variants, and modifiers you need to be aware of.

-- `[category]` - To make it easier to find symbols by organizing them by purpose or use.
+- `[category]` - Organizing symbols by purpose makes it easier to find them.
-    - `[action]` - calls to action (buttons)
+    - `[action]` - calls to action
     - `[form]` - all forms of form elements and inputs
-    - `[general]` - general use components that could appear anywhere in the site
+    - `[general]` - general use components that could be used anywhere
-    - `[global]` - global symbols are major components that the entire site hinges on (navigation, header, etc.)
+    - `[global]` - global symbols are major components that the entire site hinges on (navigation, search, etc.)
-    - `[icon]` - all the icons an their variations
+    - `[icon]` - all the icons and their variations
     - `[product]` - all symbols that are specific to products, or product options.
-    - `[templates]` - sub-templates saved as symbols for convience.
+    - `[templates]` - sub-templates saved as symbols for convenience.
     - `[type]` - basic type elements as symbols to preserve the spacing system.
-- `--modifier` - Modifiers relfect our CSS naming convention for modified versions of a component, such as `--horizontal` for a horizontal layout or `--small` for a smaller version.
+- `--modifier` - Modifiers relfect our CSS naming convention for different versions of a component, such as `--horizontal` for a horizontal layout or `--small` for a smaller size.
 - `:state` - Different symbols that reflect its different states.
 Meant to reflect the states used in CSS, like `:disabled` or `:focus`.
-- `~variant` - variant is a little different than a modifier, as it wouldn't be represented in the code.
+- `~variant` - variant is a little different than a modifier, as it wouldn't be represented in the CSS.
 It's more about an option that you would choose over another.
 Example: `~right` or `~left` aligned options.

 ### Customizing Components

 Customizing the components can be as simple as changing colours and icons — something that will filter through from changes made to the presets — or as complex as rearranging the component’s internal elements to creating alternate views or variants.
-These changes simple, purely visual customizations that can be done with little impact to your development timeline.
+These changes are purely visual customizations that can be done with little impact to your development timeline.

-Though the default components included in the SDK should work for most situations, there may be times where you may need to further customize a component to satisfy the needs of the client or their user.
+The default components included in the SDK should work for most situations, there may be times where you may need to further customize a component to satisfy the needs of the client or their user.
 In these cases, you may need to include additional elements in the component.

 While you certainly can do this, you must be wary of the additional cost of developing these customizations.
 Before deciding on any custom components, first review your designs with your development team to ensure it’s feasible and will not threaten your project timelines.